ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

    XML:  N/A; the requested URI is an XML namespace.
 ~~~~

-This document also adds an updated YANG module to the "YANG Module
+This document requests IANA to register the following YANG modules in the "YANG Module Names" registry {{!RFC6020}} within the "YANG Parameters" registry group.
-Names" registry {{!RFC7950}}:

 ~~~~
    Name:  ietf-layer0-types
+   Maintained by IANA?
+N
    Namespace:  urn:ietf:params:xml:ns:yang:ietf-layer0-types
    Prefix:  l0-types
    Reference:  RFC XXXX
 ~~~~

-RFC Editor Note: Please replace XXXX with the RFC number assigned to this document.
+> RFC Editor Note: Please replace XXXX with the RFC number assigned to this document and remove this note.

 --- back